Harry J. Sonneborn

-Harry J. Sonneborn (June 12, 1916 - September 21, 1992) was an American businessman, best known for being the first president and chief executive of McDonald's Corporation.
+Harry J. Sonneborn (June 12, 1916 - September 21, 1992) was an American businessman, widely known as the first president and chief executive of McDonald's Corporation.

 Early life

 Sonneborn was born Harold Morris Joseph on June 12, 1916 in Evansville, Indiana, the son of Minnie Greenbaum and Mark Harry Joseph.
 In 1921, when he was 5 years old, his mother and father died of tuberculosis.
 Harry was adopted by his paternal aunt, Jeanette (Joseph), and her husband, Louis Sonneborn, and raised in New York City.
 His family was orthodox Jewish.

 Career

 Work with McDonald's

 A former vice president of finances at Tastee-Freez, Sonneborn approached Ray Kroc with the concept of Kroc owning the land that McDonald outlets were to be built on and then leasing that land to the franchisee.
 This business model led to the explosive growth of McDonald's; the real estate deals were handled through a specially formed corporation named "McDonald's Franchise Realty Corp."
 The "Sonneborn model" persists to this day within the corporation, and might have been the most important financial decision in the company's history.
-McDonald's present-day real estate holdings represent $37.7 billion on its balance sheet, about 99% of the company's assets and about 35% of its global revenue.
+By 2018 McDonald's real estate holdings represented $37.7 billion on its balance sheet, about 99% of the company's assets and about 35% of its global revenue.

 Kroc appointed Sonneborn as McDonald's first president and chief executive officer in 1959.
 In 1967, he fell out with Kroc, who insisted on continuing expansion, while Sonneborn held the conservative view that the country was heading into a recession and they should stop building stores.
 Sonneborn resigned from McDonald's on June 8, 1967.
 Kroc took his title afterwards.